 How, then, can equity be transferred in an orderly way and to the right people?

-We suggest that changing units based on contributed profits over a sustained period of years.
+We suggest changing units based on contributed profits over a sustained period of years.
 The most common period is three years, although adjusting units every two years may be necessary when law firm partner compensation is tied all or in part to equity.

 There is no firm size limitation to this approach.
-Consider consider the following simple example of a three-partner firm using a 3-year rolling average adjustment method:
+Consider the following simple example of a three-partner firm using a 3-year rolling average adjustment method:

 Adjusting equity using this process is very simple.
 Here, the indicated 3-years results for each partner are stacked and averaged.
 The addition of the current year, current year minus one and current year minus two are averaged and compared.
 The resulting percentages (percent total) are the indicated equity interests.